lcslicp/news-ts/README.md

 ### API Limits

 News API's free tier plan only allows up to 100 requests per day.
 When the limit exceeds, the page will no longer be able to display data from the api for a certain time period.
-As a fallback, a Demo Website(under development) is provided which only displays placeholder content.
+As a fallback, a [Demo Website](https://nownewsdemo.netlify.app) is provided which only displays placeholder content.

 ### Production